-Still confused about the Thanksgiving menu?
-If you’re up for something traditional for Thanksgiving dinner, jazz it up with some dressings and stuffings.
+Still, confused about the Thanksgiving menu?
+If you’re up for something traditional Thanksgiving dinner, jazz it up with some dressings and stuffing.
 This holiday stuffing is the best Gordon Ramsay recipe to try.

-Let’s move on to the recipe for Gordon Ramsay’s holiday stuffing.
+Let’s move on to the recipe for Gordon Ramsay holiday stuffing.
 You’ll find the list of equipment and the ingredients required for this recipe.
 Read this article and get ready to stuff enormous flavor and spices in your traditional thanksgiving dishes.

 Other Gordon Ramsay Recipes That You Can Try